jcheminform/cito-editorial/editorial.md

 if there are no providers of CiTO annotation, why should tools that work with citations use it?
 And at the same time, or there is no us of it, why invest effort to provide such annotation.

-However, the Journal of Cheminformatics finds adoption important.
+However, the Journal of Cheminformatics considers adoption important.
 For example, we may want to learn what articles are using a method proposed in some article.
 We may want to see how data is reused.
 And we may want to get warned that we are citing an article that has been refuted repeatedly.

 Therefore, we are starting a pilot to roll out CiTO annotation in the Journal of Cheminformatics.
 We take advantage here of the ability to add notes to *full form* (see [<a href="#citeref3">3</a>]) references in bibliographies.
 These are referred to as *bibnotes*.
-This feature hass not been used by the Journal of Cheminformatics otherwise.
 The content of the note will be strictly formatted: it will use the syntax *[cito:usesMethodIn]*.
 That is, the bibnote starts with the *[* character, followed by one of the CiTO types, and ending with the *]* character.